Walnut Creek Elementary School serves 429 students in grades Prekindergarten-6.

-Walnut Creek Elementary School's student population of 379 students has stayed relatively flat over five school years.
+Walnut Creek Elementary School's student population of 429 students has grown by 15% over five school years.

 Total Classroom Teachers